lgiordani/postage/README.md

 # About versioning

-This is Postage version 3.0.3.
+This is Postage version 1.0.0.

-You will not find versions prior 3.0.0.
-They have been used in a semi-production environment, but their development history is not worth being released (a good way to cover horrible mistakes made in the past =) ).

 This library is versioned with a A.B.C schema ( **A**PI, **B**OOST, **C**OMPLAINT ).